 The famous number 10 was given its name in 1779.
 Downing Street was renumbered and the First Lord of the Treasury’s residence was given Number 10.
 Previously it is believed that it would have been Number 5, as the numbers 2, 3, 4 and 5 were all in situ before the renumbering.

 Despite its convenient proximate location to Parliament, many early Prime Ministers who followed preferred to live elsewhere.
 The residence proved costly to maintain and soon became neglected and run-down.
 In fact, Number 10 came close to being demolished several times over the years.
-However, it survived and has since “one of the most precious jewels in the national heritage” according to the first female Prime Minister, Lady Thatcher.
+However, it survived, and has since become “one of the most precious jewels in the national heritage” according to the first female Prime Minister, Margaret Thatcher.

 In 1908, under orders from his wife Lady Margo, the then Prime Minister Herbert Asquith had the door repainted green in colour and it remained like this for over 50 years.